chavias/FitnessTracker/Readme.md

     ```bash
     docker-compose up --build
+    ```
     This will build the image (if necessary) and start the app.
 You can now access the app at http://localhost:5000.
-    ```
+    You can also connect it to a SQLlight database using the docker-compose.debug.yml

-5. Switching Between Debug and Production Mode
+5. Switching Between SQLlite and Mariadb mode

     The app can be run in either debug or production mode.
 To switch modes, open the run.py file and set the DEBUG variable to True for development or False for production.